Published on Jul 30, 2020 and last reviewed on Jan 05, 2023 - 11 min read

 There are a few things that need to be considered before taking this tablet, and inform the doctor in case they have any of the following conditions:

 Pregnancy - Dexamethasone falls under category C pregnancy drug, which means animal research has shown side effects to the fetus.
 Still, not enough studies have been conducted on humans to conclude anything.

 Breastfeeding - Unless necessary, the use of Dexamethasone is not recommended for breastfeeding women.
 The doctor will weigh the potential benefits and the risk involved before prescribing this drug.

 Allergic Reaction - This drug can potentially cause an allergic reaction.
 The symptoms include breathing troubles and throat swelling.
-Inform your doctor about any symptoms of allergy in the first instance.
-Never take this medicine again if you have had an allergic reaction.
+Inform the doctor about any symptoms of allergy in the first instance.
+Never take this medicine again if the patient have had an allergic reaction.
 Doing so could be fatal.

 People With Other Diseases -